fenago/automation-anywhere-course/lab_guides/md/Lab_18.md

 ![](./images/Figure_18.1_B15646.jpg)

-There is a real-life scenario walk-through example in this lab.
-The walk-through will take you through each stage step by step, giving you valuable practical experience.
-The input file needed for the walk-through is included as part of the GitHub repository.
+There is a real-life scenario lab example in this lab.
+The lab will take you through each stage step by step, giving you valuable practical experience.
+The input file needed for the lab is included as part of the GitHub repository.

 In this lab, we will cover the following: